mineiros-io/terraform-github-organization-secret/README.md

 - [**`skip_secret_creation`**](#var-skip_secret_creation): *(Optional `bool`)*<a name="var-skip_secret_creation"></a>

-  Set to true to skip creation of the secret resource.

-  Default is `false`.
+  Define whether to create the secret resource or not.
+Defaults to creating the secret resource if either `plaintext_value` or `encrypted_value` is set.

 - [**`visibility`**](#var-visibility): *(Optional `string`)*<a name="var-visibility"></a>